 Signage-A lower ground-mounted sign with a brick base indicating the location of the proposed café in the building is proposed with this plan.
 The site is approximately 3.5 feet in height and is acceptable.
 A building sign identifying the project is installed on the canopy of the main entrance fronting Yale Avenue.
 The sign shows individual aluminum letters stating "Maryland Hillel."
 The sign as shown on the entrance canopy is acceptable.
 However, the total square footage of the sign face area needs to be provided.
-A condition has been included in the Recommendation section of this report to require the information to be provided prior to certification.
+A condition has been included in this resolution to require the information to be provided prior to certification.